 Because oil is the lifeblood of today’s economy, if there’s less oil to go around, price shocks are inevitable.
 It’s very likely we’ll see prices climb back over $100 per barrel soon.
 Possibly well over.

 The only way to avoid such a supply driven price-shock is if the world economy collapses first, dragging demand downwards.

 Not exactly a great “solution” to hope for.

 To visually understand how important oil still is to the world economy, you need to fully digest this next chart.
 It shows the amazingly tightly-coupled linear relationship between economic growth and energy consumption:

 This chart above says, if you want an extra incremental unit of economic growth you’re going to need to have an extra incremental unit of energy.
 More growth means more energy consumed.

 And today, oil is still THE most important source of energy.
 It’s the dominant energy source for transportation, by far.
 A global economy, after all, is nothing more than things being made and then moved, often very far distances.
 Despite what you might read about developments in alternative and other forms of energy, our dependency on oil is still massive.

 However, resulting from the start of oil’s price decline in 2014, the world saw a historic plunge in oil investments (exploration, development, CAPEX, etc) as companies the world over retracted, delayed or outright canceled oil projects:

 In the chart above, note the two successive drops in oil investment from 2014-2015 and then again into 2016.
-So far 2017 is shaping up for another successive decline, which will mark the only three-year decline in investment in oil’s entire history.
+Levels remained depressed through 2018 cementing this period as by far the largest spending slump in oil’s entire history.
 So what’s happening here is actually quite unusual.